codingk8/codeTraining_tracking_Recap/#100DaysOfCode - Round 1.md

 - [ ] prepare the slides for the code intro talk I'm giving in 10 days
 - [ ] finish preparing for the fCC Paris meeting of next Saturday (meetup message, list, cheatsheet)

+#### Thoughts: less foggy start, focus on finishing the Tribute page, lovely sun but still cold

 #### Inspiration
 [log inspiration](https://github.com/emevonlou/100-days-of-code/blob/master/log.md#day-28-april-11)
 With structure: Today's progress | Thoughts | Link to work (any)